 Before getting amalgam fillings removed, ask your dentist what technique they use and what special safety measures they have in place during the process.
 If you feel that they take inadequate precautions, you can always look elsewhere for a clinic that specializes in this procedure.

 You might also consider visiting a dentist overseas to save money on filling removal – particularly if you have several teeth that need work.
 That said, some dentists recommend treating one tooth at a time, with several months between treatments, to minimize the mercury side effects from the process.

 What does replacing silver fillings with white cost?

 The cost to remove amalgam fillings depends on an important distinction:

-If it’s your choice to have your silver fillings removed, you should check to see if it’s covered by your insurance.
-The cost of safe amalgam filling removal with a dentist who specializes in this procedure (using the SMART process described above) can be as much as $300 per tooth – plus the cost of the filling.
-Dentists who don’t have quite such extensive safety precautions in place might charge considerably less.
+If it's your choice to have your silver fillings removed, the cost of safe amalgam filling removal with a dentist who specializes in this procedure can be as much as $300 per tooth.
+You also need to consider the cost of the filling.
+Dentists who don't have quite such extensive safety precautions in place might charge considerably less.

 Some dental insurance policies may cover part of the cost associated with this procedure.
 You'll need to check your policy for details though.
 Base-level policies generally have no allowance for elective cosmetic treatment.